mre/mre.github.io.v2/blog/2018-functional-mathematics.md

 ### Creating new abstractions

 If functions and types are not sufficient to write straightforward programs, Haskell also offers simple constructs to create new operators and keywords which extend the language core itself.
-This makes domain-specific-languages feasible and enable the developer to work more directly on the actual problem instead of working arround peculiarities of the programming language itself (such as memory management or array iteration).
-Haskell embraces this concept, Java has no such functionality.
+This makes domain-specific-languages feasible and enables the developer to work more directly on the actual problem instead of working around peculiarities of the programming language itself (such as memory management or array iteration).
+Haskell embraces this concept; Java has no such functionality.

 ### Conclusion